My help comes from the Lord, who made heaven and earth. Psalm 121:2

 7 The Lord will keep you from all evil.

-8 The Lord will watch over your going out and your coming in,
+8 The Lord will keep your going out and your coming in,

 from this time forward, and forever more.

-27 One who gives to the poor has no lack;
+27 One who gives to the poor will not lack,

 but one who closes his eyes will have many curses.